romot-co/webcodecs-encoder/README.md

 -   Codec support depends on the browser's WebCodecs implementation.
 The library attempts to use the specified codec and will fall back to a default (AVC for video, AAC for audio) if the preferred one is not supported, logging a warning.
 You can check `encoder.getActualVideoCodec()` and `encoder.getActualAudioCodec()` after `initialize()` to see what codecs are actually being used.
 -   When using `latencyMode: 'realtime'`, ensure the chosen codecs are suitable for streaming and are supported by your target MSE implementation (e.g., `MediaSource.isTypeSupported(...)`).
 -   For VP9 and Opus in MP4, browser support for playback can vary.
 Test thoroughly.

+## Choosing CBR or VBR for AAC

+Set `audioBitrateMode` in `EncoderConfig` to control how AAC bitrate is allocated.
+`'constant'` produces constant bitrate (CBR) output, while `'variable'` enables variable bitrate (VBR).
+Starting with Chrome 119, CBR handling in the `AudioEncoder` is much more reliable.

 ## Development